 One reason you might have to re-install the current configuration settings is if someone resets the router.
 All routers that I have seen come with a pinhole reset.
 Someone malicious, who can physically touch the router, may simply reset the router to factory defaults as a way to get around the security.
 To offer the best Wi-Fi performance a router needs to be out in the open which leaves it vulnerable to being reset.
 A business may try to physically restrict access to the router, but at home, this is probably not viable.

-Finally, some thoughts on Apple routers and Google Wifi and OnHub routers and mesh routers in general.
+Finally, some thoughts on Google Wifi mesh routers, the Turris Omnia router, Apple routers and mesh routers in general.

 ONGOING CARE and FEEDING and DEFENSE

 - If the router does not self-update, then check for new firmware every month or two.
 Also, register it with the hardware manufacturer on the chance that they notify you of firmware updates.
 Netgear, for example, has a security newsletter that announces bug fixes.
 Even if the router does self-update, check every now and then that the self-updating system is actually working.
 More...

 - Sometimes, when a router is hacked to run malware, the infection is permanent, but most of the time the infection is temporary.
 When it's temporary, the malware is removed by simply restarting the router.
 Malware on a router can easily go undetected, so, it can't hurt to reboot your router every now and then.
 Just for good luck.
 Maybe weekly.
 Maybe monthly.
 The VPNFilter malware, disclosed in May 2018, makes this all the more important.